We use affiliate links. See our Disclosure Policy for more information.

 Length of Hike: 2 miles

 This is another easy hike that can get your heart rate up on Mt Baker and could easily be combined with Artist Point for a full day of hiking.
-You can also snowshoe here, but we really enjoyed the vivid colors and scores of wildflowers in the summertime.
-You can park in the parking lot and make your way down.
-There are bathroom facilities at the entrance of the trail-head by the parking lot.
+You can also snowshoe around Bagley Lakes, but we really enjoyed the vivid colors and scores of wildflowers in the summertime.

 The clockwise side of the hike is much flatter than counter-clockwise, so if you prefer to not have much incline you could hike down and turn back at the stone bridge rather than taking the loop around.

-You will see bursts of wildflowers, clear blue water, table mountain looming in the background, fresh snow melt streams, and even columns of basalt on this beautiful day hike, and can be back in Seattle by evening.
+You will see bursts of wildflowers, clear blue water, Table Mountain looming in the background, fresh snow melt streams, and even columns of basalt on this beautiful day hike, and can be back in Seattle by evening.

 Drive from Seattle: 1 hour